compcommlab/oembeddings/README.md

 - Paragraph splitting by double line break characters (`\n\n`)
 - Recommended settings: `python3 02_preprocess/01_cleanarticles.py --remove_links --remove_emails --remove_emojis --remove_punctuation --replace_numbers --genderstar --threads 12`
 - Parameters are documented, use `python3 02_preprocess/01_cleanarticles.py --help` to get a description of each parameter.

-### Use single sentences (unused / experimental)

-`02_preprocess/x_01_splitsentences.py`: split articles into sentences (uses spacy) and store them as raw sentences.
-Ensures each sentence is unique.

-`02_preprocess/x_02_cleansentences.py`: clean every sentence; runs all kinds of text cleaning.
-Each cleaning parameter can be controlled with arguments.
-E.g., `--lowercase` makes all text lowercase.
-Use `--help` for a complete list of parameters.

-- Example usage: `python3 02_preprocess/02_cleansentences.py --remove_links --remove_emails --remove_emojis --remove_punctuation --remove_numbers --threads 8`
-- use `clean_database` to delete all previously processed sentences (deletes all rows from table `sentences`).

 ### Generate Training Corpus